 Get the latest from TODAY

-Traveling for the holidays?
-So is the rest of the country — according to Airlines for America, a trade organization for major U.S. airlines, 28.5 million people will fly home in the next 12 days.
+Heading home for the holidays?
+So is the rest of the country — according to the American Automobile Association (AAA) over 54 million Americans will be traveling for the Thanksgiving holiday.
 And if you're hoping to stay healthy during your flight, you might want to take a few cues from Dr. Judith Reichman, a women's health expert.
 Here, she answers top questions about holiday travel.

 Why do those who fly frequently complain of headache, fatigue, fever or breathing problems?